jimurai/cv/README.md

 Developed reference hardware design for OIS control system.
 MCU, gyroscope and analogue resistance sensing incorporated into 8.1 x 4.5mm circuit design.
 Required use of high density features such as copper filled microvias, buried via for 0.4mm pitch WL-CSP packages.
 Designed to be manufactured in millions per month.

 Lead the development of advanced control features to ensure OIS product met customer requirements while being robust to manufacturing tolerances of a very high volume actuator.
+Applied test-drive development methodology to improve communications and product quality when managing a small software development team.

 ### [Imperial College London][icl]
 *October 2008 to March 2012*